ethanhjennings/on-air-vc/README.md

 # On Air (Video calls)
-Script to detect when zoom is open on your computer!
+Background application to detect when zoom is open on your computer and make a web requests for home/computer automation!
 Compatible with both Windows and macOS, but only supports Zoom right now.

 ## Installation (Mac)
 - Clone this repo and edit `config.py` with the urls and other settings you want.